zahid-niaz-92110/deep-lrning-auto-classification-malaria-parazite/README.md

 ## Data Exploration

 **Data set size:** 27558 samples of images which includes parasites and non-parasite cells.
-Below image is plotted using Python on the dataset.
+The image below is plotted using Python on the dataset.

 <img width="460" alt="image" src="https://github.com/hari255/Neural-Networks/assets/59302293/247ea202-56a1-45a4-a959-bec0e40e9bee">

-+ Infected cells have some form of disturbances within the cell with a dark color formation.
++ Infected/malaria parasitized cells have some form of disturbances within the cell, with a dark color formation.

-+ UnInfected cells have uniform color throughout the image.
++ Uninfected cells have a uniform color throughout the image.

 To accurately identify parasites in cell images and train our model to distinguish them, we must focus on the key aspects that differentiate these categories.
 This involves analyzing and understanding the unique characteristics and features that set each parasite apart.
 By doing so, we can ensure that our model is well-equipped to recognize and classify the various types of parasites accurately.